atsushieno/android-ci-package-installer/README.md

 Not [Firebase Testing](https://firebase.google.com/docs/app-distribution/android/distribute-gradle)?
 It is possible to distribute testing APKs and probably tooling works, but looks like we have to create one app per apk / repo, which is quite annoying to manage.
 We may use it for individual development, but not for this particular need.

 [DeployGate](https://deploygate.com/?locale=en) offers simple and straightforward test app distribution that I love as a user (also it is run by friends), but the free tier offers 2 apps at most where we have 20+ (not sure if aggregated management is doable there either).
 So not for the individual plugins apps.
-But we may use it for testing *this* installer app.

 But we do indeed use DeployGate to distribute *this* application.
 You can find it at: https://dply.me/vl8vfr (you have to install DeployGate app first though).

 ## How to use it as a library

 [The `app` project](https://github.com/atsushieno/android-ci-package-installer/blob/main/app/) is the sources for AAP APK Installer.
-It fill the AAP specific parts of the installer application. `MainActivity.kt` and `AndroidManifest.xml`.
-There is no Maven package (at least yet), so just add your own project to your checkout.
+It fills the AAP specific parts of the installer application (`MainActivity.kt` and `AndroidManifest.xml`).
+There is no Maven package yet, so just add your own project to your checkout and adjust your `settings.gradle` to include the library.

 ## Limitations (and/or, Rooms for Improvements)